bostrom/text-to-image/README.md

 Originally part of a Twitter bot for publishing tweets longer than 140 characters, the generator takes a string and an optional configuration object as parameters and produces an image data URI (`data:image/png;base64,iVBORw0KGgoAAAA...`).

+## Try it

+Use [this CodeSandbox](https://codesandbox.io/s/text-to-image-example-r8h1o?file=/src/index.ts) to try out text-to-image in your browser.

 ## Installation

     npm i text-to-image